Tuesday, April 30, 2013

 Source:The Daily Press

-Dr. James Dobson is one of the leaders of the religious-right or the so-called Moral Majority in America.
-That looks down on alcohol, tobacco, pornography, homosexuality, pre-marital sex, the Cultural Revolution of the 1960s to be more specific.
+Some background is needed for this interview: Dr. James Dobson is one of the leaders of the religious-right or the so-called Moral Majority in America, that looks down on alcohol, tobacco, pornography, homosexuality, pre-marital sex, the Cultural Revolution of the 1960s, to be more specific.
 And Ted Bundy is one of the most successful serial murderers we’ve ever seen in the United States.
 Ted Bundy is trying to simply save his life.
 And Dr. Dobson wants to show Americans the dangers of pornography.

 And late in his life I guess after Ted Bundy finally admitted that he was guilty of the murders he was convicted of he started explaining why they happened and how they came about.
 And as he says in the interview he’s not blaming alcohol and pornography for what he did.
 And takes responsibility for these murders at least in this interview.
 But saying that he was under the influence of alcohol and pornography during these crimes.
 Which gave Dr. Dobson an opportunity to push his message of why alcohol and pornography are bad for society.

-This was about Ted Bundy trying to save his life and show people that he’s not as evil as he was portrayed because of all the horrible murders and rapes that he committed.
+This was about Ted Bundy trying to save his life and show people who he’s not as evil as he was portrayed because of all the horrible murders and rapes that he committed.
 That was Bundy’s motivation here and why he also admitted to other murders that he wasn’t convicted of.
 Because he wanted a stay of execution and not be executed.
 Even if that meant living the rest of his life in prison.
-Dr. Dobson at the very least was smart enough to see that.
-But I believe used this interview anyway to try to showcase what he sees as the dangers of pornography in America.

 Saturday, April 27, 2013